-- SRRC Registration Fees and Programs – SRRC is introducing Team SNAP this year and a new tab is added to this website for registration.
-Fees can be paid by debit/credit card, e-check, and personal check mailed in by USMail, or a 3 month installment plan is available, but all fees must be paid by December 15.
+SRRC Registration Fees and Programs – SRRC continues to use Team SNAP this year and a new tab is added to this website for registration.
+Fees can be paid by debit/credit card, e-check, personal check mailed in by USMail, or a 3 month installment plan is available, but all fees must be paid by December 15.
 If needed, the 2017-18 SRRC Registration Worksheet can help estimate costs prior to logging into the app.
 Additional information about programs can be found under our SKIING and SNOWBOARD tabs.